dariomorellidesign/Cinelab_video_player/README.md

 ## Optional Neural Rendering / RenoDX integration

-If you already have a compatible, lawfully obtained installation, see the [Neural Rendering guide](docs/NEURAL_RENDERING.md).
+As explained in the beginning, this player is using D3D12 and it's fully compatible with Reshade and its filters and plugins: you can experiment with any sort of implementation, and the video player is able to feed the motion vector data to it and apply the NR effect in a stable manner.
+See the [Neural Rendering guide](docs/NEURAL_RENDERING.md).
 The standard player remains fully functional without it.

 ## Controls